Lax-Oleinik-type formulas and efficient algorithms for certain high-dimensional optimal control problems

 where $\by=(y_1,\dots,y_n)$ is the vector defined in~\eqref{eqt:general_hd_defy}, and in the last line, the function $\valuefn_j\colon \Rn\times [0,+\infty) \to\R$ for each $j\in\{1,\dots, m\}$ is defined by:

 which is the solution to the corresponding HJ PDE with convex initial cost $\initcond_j$.
 Therefore, to compute $\valuefn(\bx,t)$, this problem is divided into $m$ subproblems.
 In the $j$-th subproblem, convex optimization methods (e.g., the solver in Section~\ref{sec:quad_convex} or Algorithm~\ref{alg:admm_ver2} in Section \ref{sec:numerical_convex}) are applied to solve~\eqref{eqt: minplus_PDE_jsubproblem} and to compute the optimal value $\valuefn_j(\bx,t)$.
-Then, the solution $\valuefn(\bx,t)$ is the minimum among these $m$ optimal values, by~\eqref{eqt: pde2_SJ_general_minplus}.
-In addition, a minimizer $\initposhd^*$ of the minimization problem in~\eqref{eqt: result_HJ2_Lax_hd_general} can be computed as
+Then, by~\eqref{eqt: pde2_SJ_general_minplus}, the solution $\valuefn(\bx,t)$ is the minimum among these $m$ optimal values.